 In any industry, trends come and go.
-Some are predicted, become a big hit and then part of the norm, whilst others seem to spring up out of nowhere and disappear just as quickly.
+Some are predicted, to become a big hit and then part of the norm, whilst others seem to spring up out of nowhere and disappear just as quickly.

 But what is predicted for the retail sector in 2018?
 Despite the fact that The Independent believes the industry will have a fight on its hands to survive and revenues will flatline amid fears over the impact of Brexit and cautious spending by consumers, there is some positive news on the horizon.